Marketing moves fast. While trying to rock this year’s campaigns, you have to think about what next year’s should look like.

 What will 2020 be all about?
 In a phrase, media relations.
 Given that 46% of Americans don’t trust the press, 2020 will be a time for you to re-evaluate your media relations and make sure you’re being strategic with your efforts.

-Expect these trends to take center stage in 2020:
+Expect these trends to take center stage in brand-media relationships in 2020:

 1. Trust Will Dominate

 Consumers are demanding more out of brands than ever before.
 Brands no longer just need to provide a great product, but also need to create an emotional connection with their consumers.
 But how do you build that connection in 2020, when consumers have endless choices online?
 One way is to foster trust.
 In fact, 66% of consumers say they feel connected with a brand when they trust it.